in Aventura, Florida

 Frequently, as one of the final refinements performed during the surgery, a very small incision may be made in the area of the side crease of the nostrils.
 This allows Dr. Sarraga to reshape, reduce, and contour the nostrils to help ensure an ideal proportion and balance to the overall “finished” nasal appearance.
 This step will help prevent the nostrils from appearing too large, too flared, or too visible in the final healed appearance of the nose.

-At the end of the surgery, the nose is generally dressed with an external splint that Dr. Sarraga molds personally to fit your new nose shape.
+At the end of the rhinoplasty surgery, the nose is generally dressed with an external splint that Dr. Sarraga molds personally to fit your new nose shape.
 This splint is held in place with a few small strips of adhesive tape.
 There is also generally a type of packing or stent placed inside the nose.
 This is done to help keep the nasal airway open during the healing process.
 This soft type packing or stent has a small soft straw or tube type structure incorporated into it.
 This is designed to allow some air to pass through the packing or stent even while it is in place.
 This, in turn, allows some nasal air flow and breathing through the nose even while the soft tubes or packing remains inside the nose.
 At the completion of the surgery a small gauze pad, or drip pad, is placed just under the nostrils on the under surface of the nose.
 This is done in order to prevent any dripping or slight bleeding that is very common during the first day or two after the surgery.

 Each patient is generally then checked the very next day by Dr. Sarraga.
-Of course, Dr. Sarraga and our experienced nursing staff are always available for any questions or concerns that might arise at any time after or before the surgery.
+Of course, the doctor and our experienced nursing staff are always available for any questions or concerns that might arise at any time after or before the rhinoplasty procedure.